oweitman/ioBroker.pi-hole2/README.md

 To Enable/Disable the blocking, please use the switch in Datapoint Blocking.
 The BlockingTime is only used for disabling the blocking to automaticly reenable the blocking.
 Enabling takes place immediately.

+### Detailed information Summary

+Some data from Summary is extracted into data points in Data.Summary.
+This can be enabled/disabled in the configuration.
+The data points are highlighted green/red when the feature is enabled/disabled.

+### Detailed information Version

+Some data from Version is extracted into data points in Data.Version.
+This can be enabled/disabled in the configuration.
+The data points are highlighted green/red when the feature is enabled/disabled.

 ### General SendTo Function

 The sendTo function is used to send commands to the pi-hole device.